statusque/jvmstats/Home.md

-Welcome to the nogood wiki!
+Welcome to the No Good repo where we take a critical look at programming languages and maintain language statistics.